Resume and Cover Letter Tips, Tricks, and Examples

 January 2019 - Current

-Created SLAM Cancer as a way to raise money and awareness of childhood cancer.
-As of 2019, we have raised and donated $25,000 to local families with children battling cancer.
+• Created SLAM Cancer as a way to raise money and awareness of childhood cancer; raised and donated $25K for local families with children battling cancer.

 Other sections

-Teenagers often have other experiences that fit well on a resume.
-This information can be organized into other categories based on your personal history.
-Based on a previous resume example for a teenager, we see that sections can include awards, honors, certifications, or volunteer work.
+Feel free to add other information organized into other categories based on your personal history such as awards, honors, certifications, or volunteer work.
 Be sure to treat these areas with the same formality as other parts of your resume by highlighting facts, figures, and achievements.

 What to do When you Don’t Have any Experience (very likely)?

-As a teenager, it’s very likely you do not have any professional experience which is totally okay!
-You can use other experiences to fill out this section of your resume.
-Have you had any after-school gigs like babysitting, dog walking, or helping out at a family business?
+When you lack professional experience as a teen job searcher, use other experiences to fill out this section of your resume.
+Have you had any after-school gigs like babysitting, dog walking, or helping with a family business?
 Are you engaged in any extracurricular activities at school?
-These experiences are excellent things to put on your resume to showcase your leadership, responsibility, and other employability traits.
+These experiences are excellent things to put on your resume to showcase your leadership, responsibility, and other employable traits.
 Additionally, a section about your skills can be used in place of an extensive experience section.

 What are the General Skills you can Learn to Strengthen Your Teen Resume?